Business

 It uses a usage-based pricing model.
 Customers are charged based on the computing capacity, data storage, and data transfer they use.
 This approach allows businesses to scale their cloud resources according to their needs.

-Amazon Web Services pricing model template
+Amazon Web Services example of SaaS pricing model

 7. Credit-based SaaS pricing model